-The state’s child abuse hotline wasn’t able to answer about 1,000 calls per month on average last year, increasing the possibility of injuries to children that otherwise could have been prevented.
+The state’s child abuse hotline wasn’t able to answer about 1,000 calls per month on average in 2016, increasing the possibility of injuries to children that otherwise could have been prevented.

 Every year, people place about 55,000 calls to a statewide hotline, available 24 hours a day, because they suspect a child in Maine is being abused or neglected.
 Those initial calls set in motion a process that may result in an investigation and intervention in the lives of families.

-The 1,000 unanswered calls per month are better than the 1,500 calls per month, on average, that weren’t answered on the first try the previous year, but Maine can still improve, according to a national expert.
+The 1,000 unanswered calls per month are better than the 1,500 calls per month, on average, that weren’t answered on the first try in 2015, but Maine can still improve, according to a national expert.

-The Maine Department of Health and Human Services wants to reduce the number of unanswered calls and hired five contracted workers to help, starting largely last year.
+The Maine Department of Health and Human Services wants to reduce the number of unanswered calls and hired five contracted workers to help, starting largely in 2016.
 It’s also planning changes to the call-in process with the hopes of making it more structured and efficient.

 In addition, other states may offer ideas for how Maine can improve.